Intellectual Property

 At Foot Anstey, we work with you to consider your present and future commercial goals and ensure our patent advice is strategic and suitable for your short and long term intentions with your invention.

 Our expert patent lawyers take a holistic approach to your instruction and will advise you not only on what (and how) to protect your patent, but how such rights will be enforced and how to exploit your rights.
 We will take time to get to know you and your objectives and then cut through the legal jargon to provide clear advice on how best to achieve your goals.
-We collaborate with you to ensure that our advice is easily integrated and actionable.
+A dedicated patents lawyer will collaborate with you to ensure that our advice is easily integrated and actionable.
 Our advice ensures that clients have strong rights, which helps to reduce the number of disputes and to make any current disputes much easier and less expensive to resolve.

 Key contacts